Inverted arch

-An inverted arch or invert is a civil engineering structure in the form of an inverted arch, inverted in comparison to the usual arch bridge.
+An inverted arch or invert is a civil-engineering structure in the form of an inverted arch, inverted in comparison to the usual arch bridge.

-Like the flying arch, the inverted arch is not usually used to support a load (with the exceptions of the foundations of the piers and retaining walls, see below), as for a bridge, but rather to resist sideways, inwards loads.
-The conventional arch supports a vertical load downwards on the centre of the arch and translates this into forces both downwards and outwards at the base of the arch.
-In most cases, this sideways force is a nuisance and must be resisted by either strong foundations or a further 'bowstring' girder, in the form of a tied-arch bridge.
+Like the flying arch, the inverted arch is not usually used to support a load (with the exceptions of the foundations of the piers and retaining walls), as for a bridge, but rather to resist sideways, inwards loads.
+The conventional arch supports a vertical load downwards on the centre of the arch and translates this into forces both downwards and outwards at the base.
+In most cases, this sideways force is a nuisance and must be resisted by either strong foundations or a further "bowstring" girder, in the form of a tied-arch bridge.

-Inverted arches are used where sideways forces must be restrained, and where space is most easily available beneath a construction (for example, the strainer arches are built as an afterthought, had to fit into the space available, and thus sometimes include the inverted components).
-They have often been applied to railway cuttings, but are perhaps most distinctively used as the base of docks, particularly dry docks and locks that must be supported even when they are empty of water that could otherwise resist the sidethrust of their walls.
+Inverted arches are used where sideways forces must be restrained, and where space is most easily available beneath a construction (for example, the strainer arches are built as an afterthought, have to fit into the space available, and thus sometimes include the inverted components).
+They have often been applied to railway cuttings, but are perhaps most distinctively used as the bases of docks, particularly dry docks and locks that must be supported even when they are empty of water that could otherwise resist the sidethrust of their walls.
 Some canal tunnels were built oval in section, such as the Newbold-on-Avon tunnel, where the lower section forms an invert for strength.